 First, it’s important for us to remember that doctrines are formulated by men.
 For instance the doctrine of the fall and original sin are viewed differently in the western church and eastern church.
 And there is a range of Christian thought about how our fallen nature affects us.
 Take Gregory, the 4th-century Archbishop of Constantinople, he is well known as a Trinitarian Theologian and still influences modern Christians, Gregory taught that infants are born without sin.
 However, most theologians recognise that humanity has a flaw.
 Jesus himself made it quite plain: "He did not need anyone to testify concerning man, for He Himself knew what was in man" (John 2:25).
 We conclude that: according to Jesus, something sinister lurks within us.

 Augustine helped develop the doctrine of fallen humanity.
 It seems that since Irenaeus (in the second century) started talking about the subject of sin resulting from the fall of man, the doctrine has had a spectrum of adherents, from some who think our fallen nature is a slight deficiency, to others who say we are totally depraved.
 The truth seems to lie somewhere in the middle.
 We are marred, we have a fault.
 God told Jeremiah to go to the potter’s house and watch him work.
 The potter marred the first pot that he was making so he made another pot from the same clay.
-That’s a good picture of fallen humans, we must be born again because the life we have from our first birth has been marred, so we need, as Jesus put it, new wineskins because the old ones will crack.
+Isaiah put it a slightly different way: "Woe to those who quarrel with their Maker, those who are nothing but potsherds among the potsherds on the ground" (Isa 45:9), a potsherd is a broken piece of clay pot.
+We are broken clay pots, we were taken from the earth and made useful but have become defective.
+That’s a good picture of fallen humans, we must be born again because the life we have from our first birth has been marred and broken, so we need, as Jesus put it, new wineskins because the old ones will crack.